binodpoudel/React-food-recipe/README.md

-Then, clone the repo from github to your machine
+ Clone the repo from github to your machine

 git clone https://github.com/binodpoudel/React-food-recipe.git
 Then, navigate into the directory

-API_KEY="Your API key"
+API_KEY="Your API KEY"
+APP_ID="Yout ID"

 This program is dependent that you already have node installed on your machine and node package manager.
 Afterwards run the install command.